Formatting documents

 Latex

-LitREPL treats \begin{python}\end{python} environment as code sections and \begin{result}\end{result} environment as result sections.
+Litrepl treats \begin{python}\end{python} environment as code sections and \begin{result}\end{result} environment as result sections.
 The names are currently hardcoded into the simplified LitREPL parser.
 Wrapping it in other tags is not allowed.

 LaTeX does not know anything about these environments by default, so we need to introduce these environments in the preamble: